dwrdvncntcvs/dormitory-reservation-api/README.md

 **This application uses postgresql database to store data.**
 > Download postgresql from https://www.postgresql.org/download/windows.

 > (OPTIONAL) I also recommend that you download dbeaver from https://dbeaver.io/download.

-> (OPTIONAL) It is a tool that we can use to visualize and interact with our postgres database or other databases.
+It is a tool that we can use to visualize and interact with our postgres database or other databases.

 **After installing your postgresql in your local machine, run this commands:**